Ricky Sharpe (Home and Away): Marriage to Nate and Brax's return

-Departure
+Departure and return

 On 5 April 2016, it was confirmed that Sveen would be leaving Home and Away as she had been cast in upcoming drama The Secret Daughter.
 Sveen thanked the cast, crew and viewers on her social media account following the announcement.
 She stated "Playing Ricky has shaped me forever.
 I carry every bond that was forged and so many fond memories, into the new beginning."
 Ricky departed on 7 June 2016, after reuniting with Brax.

+On 24 August 2025, it was announced that Sveen and Peacocke would be reprising their roles for a 2026 storyline that revists their characters ten years on.
+It will be filmed in Western Australia in October.
+Sveen expressed her excitement for the storyline, saying "Bringing Ricky back wasn't something I'd ever expected, so I'm beyond thrilled to reunite with Steve and old friends at Home And Away.
+Exploring where Ricky and Brax are now, 10 years on, will make for a very special and compelling storyline and I can't wait for our WA filming adventure."
+Julie McGauran, the director of scripted content at Network Seven, also stated that Ricky and Brax's return "is sure to make the fans very happy" as the characters had left "such a mark on Home And Away.
+She revealed that questions about their life since leaving Summer Bay would answered and teased "plenty of surprises along the way."